Guides Guide

 config/

-As customizations grow, the directory mirrors the parent's structure but only contains modified files:
+As soon as you start customising, the directory mirrors the parent's structure — but only contains the files you've changed:

 themes/my-child-theme/